-- Wash hands with soap and water before and after dealing with valve. - If caring for a patients valve, gloves should be worn handling the valve. - Catheter valve should be changed every 5-7 days as per manufacturers instructions - Night drainage bag can be attached, valve should be left in the open position whilst drainage bag in situ.
+- Wash hands with soap and water before and after dealing with valve. - If caring for a patients valve, gloves should be worn when handling the valve. - Catheter valve should be changed every 5-7 days as per manufacturers instructions - The valve should be opened when the bladder feels like it is getting full.
+With impaired/absent sensation, the valve should be opened at regular intervals 2 to four hourly during the day. - Night drainage bag can be attached, valve should be left in the open position whilst drainage bag in situ.